habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 }
 ```

 The danger with buffering too infrequently is that we can exceed the memory buffer and have to resize it, technically it may also be possible to run out of memory if we write an object with an unreasonable number of properties, or array with too many elements, or if we write an excessively long string value.
-I'm not sure if `Utf8JsonWriter` has built-in guards against such extremes.
+I'm not sure if `Utf8JsonWriter` has [built-in guards against such extremes](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/docs/ThreatModel.md).

+## 3. Using a unified `IBufferWriter<byte>` for both `Utf8JsonWriter` and `Stream`/`TextWriter` APIs

+The proposed `Utf8ODataJsonWriter` implementation requires special handling in the `StartStreamValueScope()` and `StartTextWriterValueScope()` methods, namely that we have to bypass the `Utf8JsonWriter` and write directly to the stream.
+This presents the following drawbacks:
+- We have to flush `Utf8JsonWriter` to ensure the data from the return `TextWriter` or `Stream` is not written to the output stream in the wrong order
+- We have to do manual UTF8 transcoding
+- We have to write single quote characters (`"`) directly to the stream, which may be inefficient
+- We have to make each of these methods async before of the direct stream writes and flushes.
+This also makes the API inconsistent due to some methods being only sync and some being async

+I think we can address some of these challenges by controlling the `IBufferWriter<byte>` directly.
+Instead of passing a `Stream` to `Utf8JsonWriter`, we pass an `IBufferWrite<byte>` directly, either the default `ArrayBufferWriter<byte>` or a custom clone of `PooledArrayBufferWriter<byte>`.
+The `IBufferWrite<T>` will wrapt the output `Stream` instead.

+Now instead of writing the enclosing quotes to the stream, we write them to the `IBufferWrite<byte>`'s memory synchronously.
+We also don't have to force a flush for correctness (unless it's beneficial for performance, e.g. to avoid resizes).

+The custom `ODataBinaryStreamWriter` and `ODataJsonTextWriter` will have to write the `IBufferWrite<byte>` instead of the `Stream`.
+This will be a non-trivial refactor because working with an `IBufferWriter<T>` is a significantly different programming model from writing to a `Stream` directly. `Utf8JsonWriter.Flush()` also behaves differently when you pass a stream to it.
+Careful attention to detail would be required to ensure overall correctness.
+Here's a list of some of the new challenges that this approach presents:
+-